EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 3. Download pre-trained models from the TensorFlow Model Zoo.
 4. Configure the training job.
 5. Train the network.
+6. Evaluate your trained network.
-6. Export a trained network.
+7. Export a trained network.

 Before starting on any of these tasks, you may need to clean up your enactments, removing color-map artifacts and objects that "leak" through gaps in the environment mesh.